Physician Associate Studies MSc

 In our physician associate studies course, you’ll discover everything you need to know about providing patient care under the supervision of a doctor.
 Learn how to interview and examine patients.
 Conduct clinical examinations.
 Order and interpret diagnostic tests.
 Make decisions about patient management and therapy.

-Please note, regulation for physician associates is currently under national consideration by the GMC, therefore some requirements are under review.
+Please note, regulation of physician associates by the General Medical Council is expected by 2024.
+Some requirements are therefore under review.

 Course features